FStarLang/FStar/doc/book/part2/part2.rst

     <Part2_well_founded_recursion>`.

-  * Representing computations: Inductive type definitions allow embedding other programming lanaguges or computational models within F*.
+  * Representing computations: Inductive type definitions allow embedding other programming languages or computational models within F*.
 We develop two case studies.

     + We develop a :ref:`deep embedding of the simply-typed lambda